 How when there is a situation that no longer serves your goals do you walk away.
 I took a few steps to prepare myself and figured maybe there was someone out there who would need the push too.
 By sharing that slowly, piece by piece, I was letting my dreams for what I wanted to do slip through my fingers day after day.

-So I gathered my courage.
-I checked in with the people whose opinion matters most to me.
+So I gathered my courage, checked in with the people whose opinion matters most to me.
 I asked them their thoughts and requested their advice on how to manage the change.
 Their advice was varied and extensive.
-I made a mental note of all the wonderful things they had to say to me.
-Shelved it for future reference.
-People really are the best resource of ideas.
-You just have to ask them.
+I made a mental note of all the beautiful things they had to say to me and shelved it for future reference.
+People are the best resource for ideas.
+You have to ask them.

-Next I considered the options.
-Considered what chance I’d have of making it through the next week, month, quarter and year without a day-job.
+I considered what chance I’d have of making it through the next week, month, quarter and year without a day-job.
 I scribbled notes on paper all over my house.
-My mind had gone into overdrive.
-That happens apparently.
-I had opened the floodgates by deciding to make the move.
-Ideas flooded to me and I grabbed at them aiming to save them for later.
-Then I made a stand for what I wanted and I said goodbye.
-The end.
+My mind had gone into overdrive; that happens apparently.
+I had opened the floodgates by deciding to make a move.
+Ideas flooded to me, and I grabbed at them, aiming to save them for later.
+Then I made a stand for what I wanted, and I said goodbye — the end.

-So here I am on the early days of the other side.
+Here I am on the early days of the other side.
 I am madly attempting to wrap up outstanding work to claw an income from the tiny threads that are hanging around for me.
-I am at this moment a full-time blogger and social media consultant.
+I am at this moment, a full-time blogger and social media consultant.
 Monday I woke up, wrote, entered some data that remains outstanding, made coffee and smiled to myself.
 I’d made the right choice.